frappe/erpnext_documentation/user/manual/en/accounts/sales-invoice.md

 ### 2.2 Statuses

-These are the statuses a Sales Invoice can be in:
+These are the statuses that are auto-assigned to Sales Invoice.

-* **Draft**: A draft is saved but yet to be submitted to the system.
+* **Draft**: A draft is saved but yet to be submitted.
-* **Return**: The Item is returned by the Customer for any reason.
-* **Credit Note Issued**: The Item is returned by the Customer and a [Credit Note](/docs/user/manual/en/accounts/credit-note) is created against the invoice.
 * **Submitted**: The invoice is submitted to the system and the general ledger has been updated.
 * **Paid**: Customer has made the payment and a [Payment Entry](/docs/user/manual/en/accounts/payment-entry) has been submitted.
 * **Unpaid**: Invoice is generated but payment is pending but within the payment due date.
-* **Unpaid and Discontinued**: Payment is pending and any ongoing subscription has been discontinued.
 * **Overdue**: Payment is pending beyond the payment due date.
-* **Overdue and Discontinued**: Payment is pending beyond the payment due date and any ongoing subscription has been discontinued.
 * **Canceled**: The Sales Invoice is canceled due to any reason.
+Once an invoice is canceled, it's impact on Account and Stock is undone.
+* **Credit Note Issued**: The Item is returned by the Customer and a [Credit Note](/docs/user/manual/en/accounts/credit-note) is created against this invoice.
+* **Return**: It is assigned to Credit Note created against the original Sales Invoice.
+Though you can also create a standalone Credit Note.
+* **Unpaid and Discounted**: Payment is pending and any ongoing subscription has been discounted using [Invoice Discounting](/docs/user/manual/en/accounts/invoice_discounting).
+* **Overdue and Discounted**: Payment is pending beyond the payment due date and any ongoing subscription has been discounted using [Invoice Discounting](/docs/user/manual/en/accounts/invoice_discounting).

 ## 3. Features
 ### 3.1 Dates